ONSdigital/csvcubed/external-docs/docs/guides/raise-issue.md

     2. Reproducible steps / Code example
     3. Error message obtained / Resulting behaviour
     4. Expected behaviour
-    5. Any Additional Information
+    5. Any additional information
-    6. Version information + Operating System
+    6. Version information + Operating system

 To obtain detailed error logging ...

-In the event that your bug can only be reproduced using sensitive information ...
+In the event that your issue can only be reproduced using sensitive information, please send your report to csvcubed@gsscogs.uk and try to follow the template detailed above as closely as possible.